-Enrolment is open for the 13-week online short course on Applied Learning Health Systems beginning on 6th September 2022.
-Live Zoom sessions will run from 6:30-9:00pm every Tuesday night.
+This is a 13-week online short course on Applied Learning Health Systems.
+Places for 2022 are filled.
+Registration will open again in January 2023 for the February 2023 intake.
+Live Zoom sessions will run from 6:30-9:00 PM every Tuesday night.
 Full schedule available here.
-Places are limited and registration closes August 16th.
+Places are limited.

 Do you want to learn to use health data to inform clinical practice and/or design and validate digital health-enabled models of care?

 This course will support you in developing and implementing digital health innovations to improve health systems, clinical decision making and healthcare quality in your organisation.

 You will gain the fundamental knowledge and skills in digital health and clinical informatics, that you need to apply the Learning Healthcare System approach to practice improvement.

 The small group work has been fantastic, providing a rare opportunity to meet a wide variety of interesting people working in the health sector.
 Sarah Finlayson, Quality Coordinator for Mental Health, Albury Wodonga Health

 The course will involve a series of modules that build on each other to provide an overview of all the steps required in an effective learning health system cycle.
 Pre-class learning will include a range of online, interactive learning and application activities developed by the instructors.
 In-class learning will involve hands on, guided workshops by instructors and group work using a variety of tools and software to interrogate the data and develop digital health solutions.